-Resources are enabling services that support children's social care and education and early help to deliver high quality services as well as enabling us to operate efficiently and effectively.
-These services include finance, performance, traded services, transformation, commissioning and business support, and business management services as well as several support services, such as facilities management, Human Resources and IT support, bought back from the Council.
+Resources are enabling services that support children's social care, education and early help to deliver high quality services as well as enabling us to operate efficiently and effectively.
+These services include finance, performance, transformation, commissioning and business support, and business management services as well as several support services, such as facilities management, Human Resources and IT support, bought back from the Council.

 In addition to the three WCF Directorates, WCF Accounts keep a separate hierarchy for Home to School (and College) Transport.
-This is the cost of journeys to and from Educational Settings for Worcestershire Children, including to out-of-county provision.
-This service is managed and administrered by a team in Worcestershire County Council, and the relationship with WCC is managed through a Support Service Agreement.
+This is the cost of journeys to and from educational settings for Worcestershire children, including to out-of-county provision.
+This service is managed and administered by a team in Worcestershire County Council, and the relationship with WCC is managed through a Support Service Agreement.
 The Director of Education and Early Help has oversight of the service being provided to WCF by WCC in respect of HTST.

-The Youth Offending Services budget comprises one single payment in respect of the Worcestershire contribution to the West Mercia Youth Justice service, which is a partnership between the Local Authorities, National Probation Service, West Mercia Police, NHS organisations across West Mercia and the Office for the West Mercia Police and Crime Commissioner.
+The Youth Offending Services budget comprises of one single payment in respect of the Worcestershire contribution to the West Mercia Youth Justice service, which is a partnership between the Local Authorities, National Probation Service, West Mercia Police, NHS organisations across West Mercia and the Office for the West Mercia Police and Crime Commissioner.

-Net Expenditure per Directorate 2019 - 20 (£) 2020 - 21 (£)
+Net Expenditure per Directorate 2020 - 21 2021 - 22

 £ £

-Safeguarding and Social Care 35,289,238 77,548,276
+Safeguarding and Social Care 77,548,276 87,146,521

-Education and Early Help 4,913,467 11,096,488
+Education and Early Help 11,096,488 9,276,753

-Resources 5,456,227 10,393,379
+Resources 10,393,379 10,219,330

-Home to School and College Transport (EEH) 8,468,932 17,414,999
+Home to School and College Transport (EEH) 17,414,999 18,206,400

-Youth Offending Services 253,684 480,624
+Youth Offending Services 480,624 469,540

-Contract Income (55,026,500) (117,407,400)
+Contract Income (117,407,400) (125,374,900)

-(644,952) (473,634)
+(473,634) (56,355)